Understanding Your CP75 Notice

-While most returns are accepted as filed, some are selected for examination.
-The IRS examines (or audits) some federal tax returns to determine if income, expenses, and credits are being reported accurately.
-The IRS selects returns for examination using various methods which include random sampling, computerized screening, and comparison of information received by the IRS such as Forms W-2 and 1099.
+While we accept most returns as filed, we select some for examination.
+We examine (or audit) some federal tax returns to determine if income, expenses, and credits are being reported accurately.
+We select returns for examination using various methods including random sampling, computerized screening, and comparison of information we receive such as Forms W-2 and 1099.
 Having your return selected for examination does not suggest that you made an error or were dishonest.

-Can I claim the Earned Income Credit for my fiancé’s child?
+Can I claim EITC for my fiance’s child?

 No. You must be married to the child’s parent during the tax year in question to receive the credit.

 Refer to the enclosed forms we sent with your notice.
 A separate form for each item audited explains what supporting documentation you need to send.

 What if I can’t provide the requested documentation?

 We will disallow the audited items and send you an examination report showing the proposed changes to your tax return.

 What if I did not file a tax return claiming the items you are questioning and someone else is using my name and Social Security number?